bdeitte/ghost-on-aws/HOWTO.md

 - Under "Monitor API Performance & Uptime", click "Get Started"
 - Enter the base URL for your website, or whatever page you want to set out for uptime.
 Fill in the rest of the form however you'd like.
 - Next click on Tests, and then Skip Tutorial.
 You should see your test.
 - Click on Manage Shared Environements, then Bucket-wide Settings, then Notifications.
-Select your email address, and then select "Notify only when a test run fails".
+Select your email address, and then select "Notify after the test fails in a location" and "and again after the test returns to passing.".

 There is a whole lot more you can do with RunScope, or with monitoring in general.
 But this will at least start things off and let you know when your website has issues.